VictorCam/CS325_TSP/README.md

 - Does your code compile/run without issue according to your documentation?
 - Have you submitted your report to Canvas?
 In the comment section post the onid username of the person who submitted to TEACH.
 - Have you submitted your solutions to the test cases, your source code and README file to TEACH?

+## Extra Credit

+Post your "best" tour for each test case to the competition discussion board by Friday at 11:59 pm.
+The minimum tour for each test case will be verified.
+If the tours are valid the winning team will receive extra credit points.
+The amount of extra credit depends on whether a team wins multiple test cases.
+For winning one test case your team members will receive 3 points extra credit to be used towards a project score.
+For two winning test cases your team will receive 5 points and for more than two 10 points.
+This may result in over 100% for your project grade.